jasper07/cap-sflight-devops/README-advanced-pipeline.md

 > Variable groups store values and secrets that you might want to be passed into a YAML pipeline or make available across multiple pipelines.
 You can share and use variable groups in multiple pipelines in the same project.

-A number of variable groups have been created for the different values and secrets needed.
+3 variable groups have been created for the different values and secrets needed in the advanced pipeline.

 ![advanced-pipeline-library-variable-groups.png](azure-pipelines/docs/advanced-pipeline-library-variable-groups.png)
 see [Add & use variable groups](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).